 "Personalization is becoming a big topic," Webster says.
 At the very least, this means localizing the experience according to geography and translating into the predominant language across different countries.
 But personalization could go much deeper than that.
 It may also entail serving particular products depending on the market context, or contextualizing content based on time of day or demographics.
 Then there's the desire to reach audiences one-on-one, customizing the experience based on preferences or previous interactions.
-Brightspot, for example, supports custom experiences with its audience segmentation feature, which you can see in action here.
+The Brightspot digital experience platform, for example, supports custom experiences with its audience segmentation feature, which you can see in action here.

 Emergence of Artificial Intelligence

-All of these demands—a top-notch customer experience, personalized and relevant, delivered seamlessly across several channels—present a strain for publishers.
+All of these content management system trends—a top-notch customer experience, personalized and relevant, delivered seamlessly across several channels—present a strain for publishers.

 "Organizations are spending more on content creation—we're seeing those expenditures are up 23%," Webster says.
 "Nevertheless, they still can't keep up.
 This means they need better tools to plan, schedule and execute on their content investments."

 AI is becoming one of these tools, playing a role in everything from managing assets to optimizing content to generating versions of stories for different devices.

 Proliferating Genres for Digital Experiences

 New content types including virtual reality, augmented reality, voice-activated programs for devices such as Amazon's Alexa, and 360-degree video pose both opportunities and challenges for many companies.
 Webster sees e-commerce, education, entertainment and wayfinding as the most common use cases for AR and VR to start, while voice is becoming more ubiquitous, as well.

 "These developments highlight the need for organizations to be ready and agile in support of new kinds of digital experiences that emerge and become part of our growing user expectations," she says.